MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/create a Virtual WAN by using Azure Portal.md

 ---
 Exercise:
-    title: 'Create a Virtual WAN by using Azure Portal'
+    title: 'M02-Unit 7 Create a Virtual WAN by using Azure Portal'
     module: 'Module - Design and implement hybrid networking'
 ---